OTC DEAL TRENDS 2018

 31 December 2018 - Deborah Wilkes

-The OTCToolbox annual review of mergers and acquisitions activity is essential reading for anyone with an interest in business development in the OTC/consumer healthcare industry.
+The OTCToolbox review of mergers and acquisitions activity is essential reading for anyone with an interest in business development in the OTC/consumer healthcare industry.

 OTC Deal Trends 2018 provides a comprehensive guide to deals and trends in the global industry.